dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 - (1) Authentication principle:
   EAP-EDHOC establishes a shared secret based on an authenticated ECDH key exchange.
 The key exchange is authenticated using different kinds of credentials.
 EAP-EDHOC supports EDHOC credential types.
 EDHOC supports all credential types for which COSE header parameters are defined.
-These include X.509 certificates {{RFC9360}}, C509 certificates, CWTs ({{RFC9528}} Section 3.5.3.1), and CCSs ({{RFC8392}} Section 7.1).
+These include X.509 certificates {{RFC9360}}, C509 certificates, CWTs ({{Section 3.5.3.1 of RFC9528}}), and CCSs ({{Section 7.1 of RFC8392}}).

 - (2) Cipher suite negotiation:
   The Initiator's list of supported cipher suites and order of preference is fixed, and the selected cipher suite is the cipher suite that is most preferred by the Initiator and that is supported by both the Initiator and the Responder.
 EDHOC supports all signature algorithms defined by COSE.